TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 - Version 3 or later

 Compatibility:
-- While designed for Docker Desktop's embedded Kubernetes environment, this deployment should also work on other Kubernetes installations.
+- This deployment is intended for use with Docker Desktop's embedded Kubernetes environment.
+However, it should also work on other Kubernetes installations.
 - Ensure both `kubectl` and `helm` commands are functioning correctly on your system.

 ## Setup

 Ensure you have `kubectl` and `helm` tools installed and configured with access to your Kubernetes cluster.

+For Docker Desktop users, ensure that the embedded Kubernetes is enabled.

-In your terminal, navigate to the Tyk Demo root directory and run:
+When you are ready to begin, open your terminal, navigate to the Tyk Demo root directory and run:

 ```
 ./up.sh k8s-operator